SootyEngine/docs/docs/dialogue/dialogue_files.md

 ## Inserting state values

-BBCode tags starting with `~` will display an evaluation.
+BBCode tags starting with `~` will evaluate as an evaluation.

 ```
 Two plus two equals [~2+2].